 Latenode

-This automation allows users to automatically create new tasks in the OmniFocus productivity app whenever a new event is added to their Google Calendar.
+This automation allows users to easily create new tasks in OmniFocus, a popular task management app, whenever a new event is added to their Google Calendar.

 How Latenode estimates time and cost